Christina Gonzalez: Biography

 Gonzalez was born in New York, NY, USA and grew up in Bogotá, Colombia and Miami, Florida.
 She graduated cum laude from the University of Miami.

 Gonzalez began her career in radio producing shows for WNWS in Miami, Florida.
 From there she hosted popular radio talk shows and anchored news updates for KVVA Radio in Phoenix, Arizona.
 Her television broadcasting career began in the mid-1980s as a general assignment reporter for KTVW also in Phoenix, Arizona.

-In the late 1980s, Gonzalez anchored the 18:00 and 22:00 newscasts for Univision’s Los Angeles-affiliate, KMEX.
-As a fill-in anchor, she was regularly seen on the station’s 18:30 newscast.
+In the late 1980s, Gonzalez anchored the 6pm and 11pm newscasts for Univision’s Los Angeles-affiliate, KMEX.
+As a fill-in anchor, she was regularly seen on the station’s 6:30pm newscast.
 In 1990, on joining Fox, she became the first journalist from a Spanish-language station to successfully "cross over" to English-language TV news.

-In May 1991, Gonzalez spearheaded Fox 11’s On Our Toes programme.
-This unique alternative ballet programme for at risk teenagers was endorsed by the LA County Probation Department.
+In May 1991, Gonzalez spearheaded KTTV’s On Our Toes program.
+This unique alternative ballet program for at risk teenagers was endorsed by the LA County Probation Department.
 Acknowledgement for her work with the dancers came from school districts and community agencies.
-An award for a half-hour special documenting On Our Toes was given by Women in Communications, with a 1993 Clarion Award for best public affairs programme, and another Los Angeles area Emmy nomination for arts and culture programming.
+An award for a half-hour special documenting On Our Toes was given by Women in Communications, with a 1993 Clarion Award for best public affairs program, and another Los Angeles area Emmy nomination for arts and culture programming.
 Her reports on the violence at the US/Mexico border were nominated for additional Emmys in 1991.

 In 1994, Gonzalez wrote, produced and anchored another special, California AIDS Ride, about the week long, 850 kilometres fundraising cycling event.
 Her work received Golden Mike Awards for best documentary, news videography, and videotape editing, and a regional Emmy Award nomination in 1995.

 For live reports from the Burlington Apartments fire, Gonzalez received a 1994 Golden Mike Award for Best Spot News Reporting, a local 1994 Emmy nomination, and the LA Press Club’s Above and Beyond Award for her live-saving efforts at the fire scene.
 The city and county of Los Angeles and the California State Legislature commended her as well.